 Justice's Techno Sound Holds onto Rock and Indie

-Clearly, they are techno but listen to their music and you will hear very distinct rock and indie influences.
+They play techno but listen to their music, and you will hear very distinct rock and indie influences.
 You even see it when you take a look at their image or their high-volume career.
 Reportedly, they are still performing in hot spots around the world like Melbourne.
 Even though their music is electrifying, high-energy techno there is a light touch to their super-charged sound.
 Just watch the video with Oscar winner Susan Sarandon.
 Most DJs call them straight techno, still I beg to differ.

 Best Techno Electro Mix